Saeedam02/Python-Projects/Sorting-Algorithms/README.md

-# 🔢 Sorting Algorithms — 8 Classic Sorts, Implemented and Compared
+# 🔢 Sorting Algorithms — Some Classic Sorts, Implemented and Compared

 Eight sorting algorithms, each in its own clean, heavily commented file, plus a generated animation that runs all of them side by side on the same